 25 February 2007: Arsenal 1 Chelsea 2, League Cup final; Walcott scored his first goal for Arsenal in a game that went on for 103 minutes.

 26 February 1927: Arsenal 6 Burnley 2.
 It was the last victory for a while as Arsenal then suffered six consecutive defeats in which the club let in 26 goals.
 Brain got four, Buchan and Hoar got the other goals.
 Thus even Chapman could have bad runs!

 26 February 1949: Arsenal 5 Bolton 0, making 13 goals in three games, and 18 in the last five.
 Logie (2), Lewis, Valence, McPhearson scored.
 But a run of seven without a victory in March ended hopes of the title.

 26 February 1966: With Billy Wright’s time at Arsenal coming to an end Joe Baker was sold to Nottingham Forest for £65,000.
-Having played 144 times for Arsenal and scored 93 (a fantastic return for a striker) he then played for them 188 times and scored 41 goals.
+Having played 144 times for Arsenal and scored 93 (a fantastic return for a striker) he then played for Forest 188 times and scored 41 goals.

 26 February 1972: Derby 2 Arsenal 2 FA Cup 5th round.
 Charlie George got both goals and after two replays Arsenal progressed and made it ultimately to the final.